Return to Documents

 Introduction

-The claim must be made before the end of three months beginning with the date of the act or failure to act which caused the detriment.
+A claim must be made before the end of 3 months, beginning with the effective date of dismissal or the act or failure to act which caused the detriment.

 Unfair dismissal claims

-Any dismissal of an employee due to the making of a protected disclosure will be automatically unfair.
-No qualifying period of continuous employment is necessary.
-An employee will also be unfairly dismissed if the reason or principal reason for selecting the employee for redundancy is that they made a protected disclosure.
+Any dismissal of an employee due to the making of a protected disclosure will be automatically unfair (no qualifying period of continuous employment is needed).
+An employee will also be unfairly dismissed if the reason or principal reason for selecting them for redundancy is that they made a protected disclosure.

-The complaint should be made to the ET within 3 months of the dismissal.
 The employee can also claim an interim order, which can require their employment contract to continue until the final hearing.
-This can mean that the employer has to reinstate or re-engage the employee and pay the employee's salary.
-The employee can only claim this if they apply for it within 7 days of the effective termination date of employment.
-This order will be given if the ET considers it likely that the employee will succeed at the full hearing.
+This can mean the employer has to reinstate or re-engage the employee and pay the employee's salary.

-In England, Wales and Scotland (but not Northern Ireland), if the disclosure was made in bad faith, then an ET can reduce an award for compensation by up to 25%.
+In England, Wales and Scotland, if the disclosure was made in bad faith, a tribunal can reduce an award for compensation by up to 25%.

 Our use of cookies